minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who can Obtain Marriage Records in Minnesota?

 Anyone can obtain marriage records in Minnesota.
-Marriage records fall under the umbrella of open records and are accessible to the general public.
+Marriage records are open records and accessible to the general public.
 However, some information on a record may be restricted from public access.
-For instance, while general marriage details such as the name of parties on a record may be open, protected information such as the social security number submitted during a license application remains confidential.
+For instance, while general marriage details such as the parties' names on a record may be open, protected information such as the social security number submitted during a license application remains confidential.

 Can You Lookup Online Marriage Records For Free in Minnesota

 Residents and non-residents can search for free online marriage records using the Minnesota Official Marriage System.
-However, requesters will need to pay a fee to obtain copies of any record.
+Users can search for marriage information and sometimes view images of original marriage records online.
+However, requesters must pay a fee to obtain copies of any record.
 Free records may also be available on some county platforms.

 Alternatively, interested persons can look up some marriage records for free using third-party platforms.
 Operating as private entities independent of the Minnesota state government or any official agency, such sites provide access to records compiled from multiple jurisdictions across the state.
 Access to some records may require essential information, such as the subject’s name or marriage location.